nithin2503/project2/README.md

 # New Project

-This project was creadted from local system
+This project was creadted from local system.
+Created by Nithin